+That’s why I’m going to turn things around and Go East! this weekend.
 Logic suggests that life will be turbulent there, and, should we extrapolate through the rest of the song, that we will be enclosed, alone, there will be rain in the summertime, the skies will be grey and we will do anything except be just fine.

 Hmm.
 East seems a bit crap, to be honest.